 2. Ask for Closing Credits2.
 Ask for Closing Credits

 The most common approach in these negotiations is to ask for closing credits to cover the costs of repairs.
 This tends to be a much better option as it rarely makes sense to ask the sellers to oversee repairs.
 They may not hire the best contractors, and making the closing contingent on the repairs completed will likely delay the closing.
 For buyers planning to make some renovations after closing, it makes even more sense to ask for credits.
 It’s just far easier for everyone involved.

 3. Seek Other Changes to the contract3.
 Seek Other Changes to the contract

-It depends on how much bargaining power you have and what your priorities are.
-Buyers who are in a solid position to dictate terms might be able to walk away with closing credits and a more favorable contract.
-However, it would be best if you were careful about not getting too greedy.
+It depends on how much bargaining power you have and your priorities.
+Buyers in a solid position to dictate terms might be able to walk away with closing credits and a more favorable contract.
+However, it would be best to avoid getting too greedy.
 The seller can still pull out or accept another offer if one comes along.
-Remember, until both sides have signed the purchasing contract, nothing is legally binding.
+Until both sides have signed the purchasing contract, nothing is legally binding.

-Whatever agreement you come to, they will formalize any amendments to the original purchase contract.
-There is rarely any need to draft a new contract, as most contract amendments are pretty short.
+They will formalize any amendments to the original purchase contract with whatever agreement you come to.
+There is rarely any need to draft a new contract, as most contract amendments are short.

 Final ThoughtsFinal Thoughts

 Counteroffers post-home inspection are very common in NYC real estate.
 So long as both parties remain reasonable in their demands, there is no reason to think you cannot get to a win-win deal.
-On the other hand, if one party refuses to be reasonable and fair or if both parties reach an impasse, then the sale will likely fall apart.
-Discuss the situation in depth with your buyer’s agent to find what the best approach is.
+On the other hand, if one party refuses to be reasonable and fair or if both parties reach an impasse, the sale will likely fall apart.
+Discuss the situation with your buyer’s agent to find the best approach.
 Sometimes it will be better to walk away, and other times, worth fighting tooth-and-nail.